 GNSS Data Collection

-WPCOG staff can visit the field and map desired features to an accuracy of 0.5 meter.
+WPCOG staff can visit the field and map desired features to an accuracy of 0.5 meter (note: not survey grade, contact GIS services for details).
 GIS workers use georeferenced as-builts, orthophotography and up-to-date Trimble GNSS receivers that gather positional data from multiple satellite constellations, including GPS, GLONASS, Galileo and Beidou constellations.

 It is not uncommon that local utilities still rely on crumbling paper maps, hand-drawn notes or worker recollection to know where crucial assets are located.
-Using satellite-based receivers, WPCOG staff can map features to an accuracy of 0.5 meter (20 inches).
+Using satellite-based receivers, WPCOG staff can map features to an accuracy of 0.5 meter (20 inches) (note: not survey grade, contact GIS services for details).
 The personnel have extensive experience in mapping features of water, sewer, stormwater and electric systems on the municipal level.

 GIS Data Creation & Maintenance

 WPCOG staff can create GIS data from a variety of sources, including lists of addresses, paper maps or field-collected data.
 The GIS information can be hosted on WPCOG's servers and be maintained and updated by GIS employees.

 Database Design & Maintenance